Dame Mary Quant: Fashion designer dies aged 93

 A statement from her family to the PA news agency said she "died peacefully at home in Surrey, UK this morning".

-Dame Mary was credited with designing the mini-skirts that helped define the Swinging 60s.
+Dame Mary was credited with popularising the mini-skirts that helped define the Swinging 60s.

 Her family said she was "one of the most internationally recognised fashion designers of the 20th Century and an outstanding innovator".